erickcastrillo/Diquis/docs/rails/TEST_VERIFICATION_REPORT.md

 **✅ VERIFICATION SUCCESSFUL**

-The La Cantera Football Academy management system setup is **fully functional** and ready for development:
+The Diquis Football Academy management system setup is **fully functional** and ready for development:

 1. **All dependencies properly installed** (58 gems)
 2. **Test framework operational** (RSpec with 5 passing examples)